data-science-in-ed/Syllabus/README.md

 3. Assignment 2

-## Unit 4: Data Manipulation: Personalization (2/18/16 - 2/25/16)
+## Week 4: Personalization through Features (2/18/16 - 2/25/16)

- * Understand why dimension reduction is necessary
+ * Understand why dimensionality reduction is necessary
  * Be familiar with broad groups of dimensionality reduction (feature transformation, feature selection, feature extraction)
  * Understand the complexity of personalization in education